TechnicalUserX/batch_wifi_brute_forcer/README.md

 ### Unsupported Char

 - This means that the target SSID includes an unsupported character by Command Prompt
-- To prevent program from malfunctioning, those SSIDs are banned.
+- To prevent the program from malfunctioning, those SSIDs are banned.

 ### Deleting Profile